 1. Build your network and find a mentor by attending meetings and social networking events and getting face time with risk management professionals of all levels.
 Words of praise from established industry professionals can speak volumes to potential employers.

 2. Get practical experience through risk management internship opportunities.
 An understanding of an industry in the real world goes beyond classroom training and can better prepare you for working in the industry after graduation.
 With student membership, you'll periodically receive a listing of risk management internship opportunities as they arise.
-The experience you can gain as an intern can help you better understand what a career in banking is like.
+The experience you can gain as an intern can help you better understand what a career in risk management and compliance is like.

 3. Strengthen your resume by including your NABCRMP membership and your active participation.
 Doing so makes you more attractive to employers and illustrates your real-world experience.

 4. Apply for a NABCRMP scholarship to assist with your educational endeavors.
 NABCRMP offers scholarships to students who are interested in working in compliance and risk management fields after graduation.
 As a student member, you'll receive opportunities to apply for these scholarships during the application period.